manningkyle304/portfolio_website/index.md

 ### Automated speech Keyword Spotting with 1D and 2D CNNs

-This was a fun deep learning audio project which classified one second of audio into one of 11 different categories!
+In this deep learning journey, I explored an audio project which classified one second of audio into one of 11 different categories!

 Two different model setups were explored - feeding one second raw waveforms to a 1-Dimensional ConvNet, vs. transforming raw waveform to a frequency representation and extracting 2D features by using Mel-Frequency Capstrum Coefficients (MFCC), which were then fed into a 2D ConvNet.